Located just outside Etosha National park is Onguma Plains Camp...

 Cost of meal e.g. lunch: Included

-Honeymoons: Onguma Plains Camp is an isolated and private camp with a beautiful honeymoon suite – the Fort Suite – offering further privacy and lovely views across Fischer's Pan.
-Honeymooners can spoil themselves with the delicious food and great wines on offer here, in their beautifully designed room.
-The water features add to the relaxing tranquility, making this a romantic place to get away from it all.See more ideas for Honeymoons in Namibia
+Honeymoons: Onguma Plains Camp is an isolated and exclusive camp with a beautiful honeymoon suite, the Fort Suite, offering privacy and lovely views across Fischer's Pan.
+Enjoy your lavish bedroom, and spoil yourselves with the delicious food and great wines on your Namibia honeymoon.See more ideas for Honeymoons in Namibia

 Attitude towards children: Onguma Fort welcomes children over the age of 12.